 If you move to the EU after the transition period, you will not be entitled to state-provided healthcare.
 You may therefore want to consider the benefits of international health insurance.

 told Express.co.uk on 9 April 2021

 What about British expats who split their time between the EU and the UK?

-If you spend part of your time in the EU, you will need a Global Health Insurance Card, or GHIC.
+If you spend part of your time in the EU, you will need a European Health Insurance Card, or EHIC.
 This gives visitors access to state-provided healthcare in the EU.
 However, it covers only ‘necessary healthcare’ – that is healthcare that can’t wait until you’re back in the UK such as A&E and emergency hospital treatment.

 Do expats need to apply for residency to have access to healthcare?

 In most cases, you will need to register as a resident in the country in which you now live, if you haven’t already done so.
 This will help to secure your rights to healthcare.

 See the UK government’s advice for expats on accessing state-provided healthcare in the EU.